starfishmod/MIDI2_CPP/README.md

 Can be found on the [WIKI](https://github.com/starfishmod/MIDI2_CPP/wiki)

 ### TODO
-* Protocol Negotiation
 * PE Handling of Mcoded7 (80%)
-* Profile Specific Data Message
+* SysEx8 and Mixed Data Set
 * Handling of Per Note Controllers
 * Universal SysEx handling (Other than Device ID and MIDI-CI)

-### Example Convert MIDI 1.0 Byte stream to UMP
+### Example: Translate MIDI 1.0 Byte stream to UMP

 Here is a quick Arduino example